Mort

 Mort is a fantasy novel by British writer Terry Pratchett.
 Published in 1987, it is the fourth Discworld novel and the first to focus on the character Death, who only appeared as a side character in the previous novels.
-The title is the name of its main character, and is also a play on words: in French and Catalan, mort means "death".
+The title is the name of its main character, and is also a play on words: in French and Catalan, mort means "death", while in Romanian it means "dead".
 The French language edition is titled Mortimer, and the Catalan language edition is titled Morth.